If VLOOKUP in Google Sheets is not working

 How to do a vlookup without errors in Google Sheets?
 Take a closer look at the most common mistakes made when working with the VLOOKUP function.

 Google Sheets VLOOKUP is one of the most useful yet trickiest functions.
 It helps finding matching data across multiple sheets.
-However, there are cases when your formula may return errors like #N/A, #NAME?, #VALUE!, and #REF!.
+However, there are cases when your formula may return errors like #N/A, #NAME?, #VALUE!, or #REF!.

 Most common VLOOKUP mistakes